HybridTier: an Adaptive and Lightweight CXL-Memory Tiering System

 \subsection{Counting Bloom Filter}

-The CBF consists of $k$ hash functions and an array of size $N$ storing integer access frequency counts.
-A CBF supports two operations: \texttt{GET} and \texttt{INCREMENT}. \texttt{GET} calculates $k$ array indices from $k$ hash functions and returns the minimum counters within the $k$ counters. \texttt{INCREMENT} calculates $k$ indices from $k$ hash functions and increment the minimum counters.
-An example is illustrated in Figure \ref{fig:bloom} with $k$=3. \texttt{GET} on page A will return 3 and \texttt{INCREMENT} on page A will increase the counters at indices 0 and 4 to the value 4.
-Similarly, \texttt{INCREMENT} on page B will increase the counters at indices 2, 5, and 7 to the value 10, and \texttt{GET} on page B will return 10.
-To ensure the freshness of counters, \projectname{} performs aging periodically by dividing all counters by 2, similar to \cite{hemem, tinylfu}.
+A CBF consists of $k$ hash functions and an array of size $M$.
+A CBF supports two operations: \texttt{GET} and \texttt{INCREMENT}. \texttt{GET} calculates $k$ array indices from $k$ hash functions and returns the minimum counters within the $k$ counters. \texttt{INCREMENT} calculates $k$ indices from $k$ hash functions and increment the minimum counters. \autoref{fig:bloom} shows an example with $k=4$ and $M=8$.
+At step 1, invoking \texttt{GET} on page 0x1000 will return 3.
+At step 2, \texttt{INCREMENT} on page 0x1000 will increase the counters at indices 0, 4, and 6 to the value 4.
+Similarly, at step 3, \texttt{INCREMENT} on page 0x4000 will increase the counters at indices 1, 2, 5, and 7 to the value 10, and at step 4 \texttt{GET} on page 0x4000 will return 10.

-The number of bits used for each frequency counter in the CBF array should be large enough to accurately capture the frequency distribution.
-On the other hand, allocating more bits to each counter increases the memory overhead.
-By default, \projectname{} empirically allocates 4 bits for each counter, allowing a maximum frequency count of $2^4-1=15$.
-All pages with access counts $\geq$ 15 are treated equally.
-We present results in Section \ref{sec:sensitivity} to demonstrate this bit count is sufficient.

-In terms of the number of counters, \projectname{} by default allocates a CBF large enough to store all pages in local DRAM while achieving a false positive rate of $10^{-3}$ (based on methods in a prior study \cite{bloom_size}).
-We evaluate the effect of CBF size on application performance in Section \ref{sec:sensitivity}.